OSLAT: Open Set Label Attention Transformer for Medical Entity Retrieval and Span Extraction: Task 1: Span Extraction

-\paragraph{Prediction task:} During inference, we compute the entity-attention scores for the ground-truth entities present in each input text.
-For experiments on the hHLP dataset (\S~\ref{sec:hnlp-dataset}), we compute the average entity-attention scores across all synonym terms associated with each ground-truth entity (identified by a UMLS CUI) as the exact matching synonym is not provided in the annotation.
-For the RFE dataset (\S~\ref{sec:rfe-dataset}), we instead use the provided synonym term.
-Since the attention scores are normalized to sum up to 1, we manually set the threshold to be $0.05$ during inference.
+For entity span extraction, we compute the entity-attention scores for the ground-truth entities present in each input text.
+For experiments on both datasets, we compute the average entity-attention scores across all synonym terms associated with each ground-truth entity (identified by a UMLS CUI) as the exact matching synonym is not provided in the annotation.
+Since the attention scores are normalized through the softmax operation (sum up to 1), we manually set the threshold to be $0.05$ during inference.
 Lastly, we also remove stop-words and punctuation marks from the predictions.